 - Tenderness of the tissues can also be a feature

-- Limbs will often bruise easily
+- Limbs will often bruise easily and through no apparent cause

 - Risk of infection in affected areas is no greater than normal